-Types of strategies in the financial markets
+What trading strategies are found in the financial market?

 The goal of this article: To give the most complete list of well-known trading strategies and describe them from the point of view of their application.
 It is important for beginner traders to know them in order to form a general picture of available approaches and identify a clear goal: where to move.

 What you will not find in this article: Detailed information about each strategy with a step-by-step instruction – how and why to enter, when to exit, indicator settings, etc. You can find ideas and examples of trading strategies using the following links: